-To encourage applicants to avoid or minimize impacts to WQRs and/or HCAs, several types of adjustments and variances are available for use on sites subject to Section 19.402.
+To encourage applicants to avoid or minimize impacts to WQRs and/or HCAs, several types of adjustments and variances are available for use on sites any property that includes a WQR or HCAsubject to Section 19.402.
 These include adjustments to specific base zone and lot design standards, discretionary variances, and allowances for residential cluster development.